JamesDaly92/Algorithmic-trading---Is-it-fixed/README.md

 - **Arbitrage:**
 Arbitrage is possible when one of three conditions is met:

-..1.
-The same asset does not trade at the same price on all markets (the "law of one price" is temporarily violated).
+1. The same asset does not trade at the same price on all markets (the "law of one price" is temporarily violated).

-..2.
-Two assets with identical cash flows do not trade at the same price.
+2. Two assets with identical cash flows do not trade at the same price.

-..3.
-An asset with a known price in the future does not today trade at its future price discounted at the risk-free interest rate.
+3. An asset with a known price in the future does not today trade at its future price discounted at the risk-free interest rate.
+4.
+- **Mean Reversion**
+It is generally considered that a stock's high and low prices, generally caused by short-term movements as a result of earnings calls, news releases etc. are temporary, and that a stock's price tends to have an average price over time.
+This would be a moving average either increasing or decreasing.
+An example of a mean-reverting process is the Vasicek interest rate model which I actually discussed and modeled via stochastic differential equations for my final year project.